-After getting a BS from the U of Oregon I married and raised a family while teaching piano.
-My early life had a number of moves in it, and as an adult my nomadic lifestyle continued as I moved to Seattle, then near San Francisco in Pacifica, California, back to Coos Bay, and finally to Portland since 1976 — a return to the banks of the Willamette and Columbia Rivers where I can claim a few of my great grandparents lived and are buried.
-I received my Masters in Teaching Music from Portland State University in 1981 where I then taught piano for twenty years.
+Quick Bio: After getting a BA from the University of Oregon I married and raised a family while teaching piano.
+My early life had a number of moves in it, and as an adult my nomadic lifestyle continued as I moved to Seattle, then Pacifica, California, Coos Bay, Oregon and finally to Portland since 1976 — a return to the banks of the Willamette and Columbia Rivers where I can claim some of my great grandparents lived and are buried.
+I received my Masters in Teaching Music from Portland State University in 1981, where I then taught piano for twenty years.
 Homer Keller was my main composition teacher at University of Oregon many years ago.
 In the late 1980’s I had several months of private composition lessons with Eric Funk, and subsequently over a number of years a few sessions with Portland composer and former colleague at Portland State University Tomas Svoboda.

-All of the places I’ve lived influenced the compositions that are on my Solo and Chamber Music CD which came out in 2011.
-From the sagebrush and wild west of Pasco and Boise in the “Idaho Toccata Trio” for violin, cello and piano to the more cosmopolitan influences of San Francisco, Seattle and Portland in “Tango for David,” “Three Songs from the Tao Te Ching,” for mezzo soprano and piano, translations by Ursula LeGuin and Stephen Mitchell, and “Love Love Wind Dust.”
+The CD: All of the places I’ve lived influenced the compositions that are on my Solo and Chamber Music CD which came out in 2011.
+From the sagebrush and wild west near Boise in the “Idaho Toccata Trio” for violin, cello and piano to the more cosmopolitan and eastern influences of San Francisco, Seattle and Portland in “Tango for David” for violin and piano, “Three Songs from the Tao Te Ching,” for mezzo soprano and piano, translations by Ursula LeGuin and Stephen Mitchell, and “Love Love Wind Dust” for cello and piano.